sb-dor/multi_file_downloader/README.md

 permission requests, progress tracking, file management, and download cancellation.
 The core logic uses a MultiFileDownloaderController that manages multiple FileDownloader instances, each responsible for downloading a single file with real-time progress updates and error handling.

+This project was tested on Android, iOS, macOS, Linux and Windows.